 4. Financial resources

-The fourth barrier to widespread adoption of blockchain, according to participants in APQC's research, is the lack of financial resources.
-Implementing blockchain is not free, and for many organizations the pandemic and disruption of 2020 have left budgets tight.
+The fourth barrier to widespread adoption of blockchain, according to APQC's research, is the lack of financial resources.
+Implementing blockchain is not free, and for many organizations the pandemic and disruption of 2020 left budgets tight.
 However, one other lesson learned from the pandemic is that organizations, and IT departments in particular, can change faster than previously thought possible.

 A closer examination of this barrier shows that it is connected to an underlying lack of organizational awareness and understanding of blockchain.
-We've found that as awareness of new technologies becomes more widespread, the ability to effectively make a business case for their adoption improves accordingly.
+APQC has found that as awareness of new technologies becomes more widespread, the ability to effectively make a business case for their adoption improves accordingly.
 This will be true of blockchain as well, provided that blockchain advocates focus on building a business case that demonstrates how the benefits of the technology will offset the resources needed for implementation.

 5. Blockchain interoperability